modagavr/modagavr/README.md

-# 👋 Hi there, I'm Egor - a top-tier software engineer and a bit of a nerd.
+# 👋 Hi there, I'm Egor - a top-tier software engineer, mathematician, and a bit of a nerd.

 ## 🚀 My Projects - All built and launched solo